kubevirt/community/design-proposals/api-review.md

 ### How to achieve this?

 - Have a document to describe the right process for contributors with the following details:
-  - Any API-facing change with design doc can be reviewed by the sig-api-reviewers for initial feedback.
+  - Any API-facing change with design doc can be reviewed by the sig-api for initial feedback.
-  - Any API-facing change PR can be brought up for the discussion in sig-api-reviewers call
+  - Any API-facing change PR can be brought up for the discussion in sig-api call
   - Link to a conventions document for good practices and guidance

 ## Tools for reviewers